Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 1. **Onboarding Clarity**: Improved onboarding instructions to assist new players in understanding game mechanics more effectively, ensuring a smoother entry into the game.
 2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics ensure challenges are engaging and well-balanced, based on tester feedback.
 3. **User Interactions**: Enhanced user interactions foster a more immersive environment meeting player expectations, featuring improved dialogue options and clearer action cues.
-4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and gameplay expansions is based on player suggestions gathered during testing, ensuring the game continues to evolve according to user preferences.
+4. **Expansion Opportunities**: Continued exploration of narrative dynamics and potential gameplay expansions will be informed by player suggestions gathered during testing, guaranteeing that the game evolves in line with user preferences.

 These updates are vital for refining player experience and will guide our ongoing development strategies.